wuchongxiang0/gitskills/README.md

 # gitskills
-Creating new branch is quick.
+Creating new branch is quick & simple.